shadergz/sampdroid/README.md

-# saonline-mobile
+# GTA:SA CO-OP
-Plugin for GTA:SA v210 to enable players to join SAMP/MTA matches
+A plugin for the android version of gtasa to enable players to join samp/mta matches

 #### Project aims
 - Complete replacement for build69 (SAMP for ARMv7 from GTASA v1.8 what has deprecated)